JudeYu99/academic-website/content/post/cell_covid19/index.md

 It is worth mentioning that for the ACE2 protein, the culprit of the SARS-CoV-2 entering the human body, the research team found that there is no significant difference in the number of different types of organs in patients compared with non-coronavirus patients.
 On the contrary, cathepsin L (CTSL), which helps viruses enter cells, has increased significantly in the lungs of patients.
 This suggests that ACE2 is only a channel for the novel coronavirus to enter the human body, but CTSL may be a potential therapeutic target to block virus invasion.

+To sum up, the study described the multi-organ proteomics profile of patients who died from COVID-19, revealed multiple newly discovered protein changes and biological processes, and provided new clues for the prevention and treatment of COVID-19.
+Of course, these studies are based on tissue samples from patients who died from the new crown.
+Whether the same changes will occur in mild and severe patients, and whether such changes are reversible, still needs further research.

 ### Reference